 In some cases, we can conduct a “prefile intervention” where we contact the prosecutors ahead of time and try to persuade them against bringing felony charges.
 If we can show their evidence is weak, we may be able to persuade them to drop the entire case.

-Misdemeanor cases in California can proceed through various stages in the following order:
+Misdemeanor cases in California can proceed through various stages of the criminal court process in the following order:

 - Arrest by law enforcement;